you06/performance-map/src/tidb-kv-client.md

 ```

 - There are `tikv-client.grpc-connection-count` (default: 4) connections established to each store, each with its own run loop for receiving responses from the corresponding stream client.
-- Recv duration is obeserved by `tidb_tikvclient_batch_recv_latency`, which may include a duration of waiting for more requests (call `recv` before actually sending any requests).
+- Recv duration is observed by `tidb_tikvclient_batch_recv_latency`, which may include a duration of waiting for more requests (call `recv` before actually sending any requests).
 - Responses are identified by request-id, the duration for delivering them can be omitted.